HamStudy/hamstudy-hambook/tech2026/content/Part 2. Person/Chapter 6. Station Control/section 6-2 Interference and Grounding.md

 On the receiving end, interference might sound like buzzing, clicking, or that annoying "brrrap" that drowns out the signal you're trying to hear.
 Common culprits include:

-- Power lines
+- Power lines.
-- Electric motors (a fridge, a nearby AC unit)
+- Electric motors (a fridge, a nearby AC unit).
-- LED lights (yes, even those eco-friendly bulbs can be radio unfriendly)
+- LED lights (yes, even those eco-friendly bulbs can be radio unfriendly).
-- Poorly-made solar charge controllers
+- Poorly-made solar charge controllers.
-- Computers and other electronic devices
+- Computers and other electronic devices.

 Tracking it down is detective work: turn off devices one by one until the noise goes away.
 Ferrite beads or chokes on power cords can often help tame the noisy ones you can't turn off.